pedro-dm-gomes/Graph-RNN/README.md

 Install <a href="https://www.tensorflow.org/get_started/os_setup" target="_blank">TensorFlow</a>.
 The code has been tested with Python 3.6, TensorFlow 1.12.0, CUDA 9.0 and cuDNN 7.21

-### Compiling
-You will need to select the correct CUDA version and directions in your MAKEFILE
+Compile the code.
+You will need to select the correct CUDA version and Tensorflow directions in the Makefile

 ### Usage
 To train a model to long-term prediction using the GraphRNN model using Human Bodies Dataset :